 "It's harder if you're a free spirit and a dancer.
-That's like the kiss of death- a 90% chance you won't be married or even settled before you're 45!"
+That's like the kiss of death- a 90% chance you won't be married or even settled before

 Role Models - Who is doing the love thing just right?